adobe-research/CHART-Synthetic/README.md

 See [here](https://chartinfo.github.io/) for the original website describing the competition.

-This work (code and data) is distributed with CC-BY-NC-ND 4.0 licensing terms.
-See license.txt for more details.

 ## Tasks

 The goal of extracting the raw data (e.g. a CSV file) from a chart image can be broken into several tasks that can be arranged in a pipeline fashion as shown below.